Peder Syv: Early life and education

+Ecclesiastic career

-In 1664, he became parish priest in Hellested close to Stevns in southern Zealand.
+In 1664, he became parish priest in Hellested in southern Zealand.
 In order to qualify to take over the farm that came with the office, he married the widow of the former priest, Karen Andersdatter Hoff.
 She had one son, Hans Hansen Hellested, whom Syv adopted as his own.
-Together they had three daughters, Ide, Vibeke and Anna Kirstine, the last of whom married her father's successor as priest in Hellested, Rudolf Moth Bagger.
+Together they had three daughters: Ide, Vibeke, and Anna Kirstine, the last of whom married her father's successor as priest in Hellested, Rudolf Moth Bagger.
 In 1699, Syv became a widower and noted in his journal "[today] died my most dear and virtuous wife Karen Andersdatter Hoff".

 Syv remained at Hellested until his death in 1702.
 At Hellested he prospered, buying extra land for the church farm and taking good care of his daughters.
-During all this time he corresponded with scholars and priests in Denmark, Iceland and Sweden about learned topics such as runology, philology and folklore.
+During this time, he corresponded with scholars and priests in Denmark, Iceland, and Sweden about learned topics such as runology, philology, and folklore.
 He once entertained as a visitor the scientist Ole Rømer and wrote in a letter that, "I learned much by his profession and can die so much the wiser."
-In 1683 he was appointed "Philologus regius linguæ Danicæ" (Royal philologist of the Danish language).
+In 1683, he was appointed "Philologus regius linguæ Danicæ" (Royal philologist of the Danish language).
 He was also known as an avid collector of books, and the catalogue of his belongings auctioned at his death shows several hundred scholarly works.
-Syv's biographer Winkel Horn suggests that he was so dedicated to his scholarship that he must have been a distant and detached priest for his parishioners.
+Syv's biographer Frederik Winkel Horn suggests that he was so dedicated to his scholarship that he must have been a distant and detached priest for his parishioners.
 One documented case in which he undertook the responsibility of his office was when local residents suspected a woman of being possessed by a demon, and accused her neighbor of practicing witchcraft.
-Syv maintained that the woman suffered from epilepsia and should be treated only medically.
+Syv maintained that the woman suffered from epilepsy and should be treated only medically.

-Syv retained his good health into ripe old age.
+Syv retained his good health into old age.
 A week before his death he gave a sermon, performed a wedding and a baptism, and entertained dinner guests.
-A stomach ache afflicted him for the next five days, culminating in his death on the night of Friday 17 February.
-An old friend of his, priest, poet, runologist and folksong collector Jørgen Sorterup recited a memorial poem in rhyme at his funeral.
+A stomach ache afflicted him for the next four days, culminating in his death on the night of Friday 17 February.
+An old friend of his, priest, poet, runologist, and folksong collector Jørgen Sorterup recited a memorial poem in rhyme at his funeral.